 With the tips in this article, many of the potential issues can be quickly identified and resolved.
 Oftentimes, the problem can be identified in the computer configurations or the website’s certificates.

-If you enjoyed reading this article about how to fix “your connection is not private” issues, you should read these as well:
+If you enjoyed reading this article on how to fix “your connection is not private”, you should check out this one about WordPress plugin update failed.